 - Ask the candidate if they have questions and respond as accurately and thoroughly as possible.

 - Conclude the interview by thanking them and explaining the 'next steps' in the process.
 Ask permission to contact references.

 - If a second level interview is necessary for final candidates, contact them and schedule the interviews and explain the interview process.

 - Inform non-selected candidates of their status by telephone or e-mail and follow up by sending a letter.

 Information obtained from candidates is confidential and should not be shared with others who are not part of the hiring process.

 - Prepare reference questions in advance.
 A Guide to Reference Checking is available.
 Tailor your questions to reflect the job requirements for the position.

 - Call references and ask specific questions about the candidates' background, skills and qualifications.

-- Background checks are required of external staff hires as part of the pre-employment process and conducted by the UCIPD.
-The background check consists of a Department of Justice (DOJ) LiveScan and a Department of Motor Vehicles (DMV) check for positions required to drive University vehicles.
+- Background checks are required of external staff hires as part of the pre-employment process.
+The background check consists of a Department of Justice (DOJ) LiveScan and a Department of Motor Vehicles (DMV) check for positions required to drive University vehicles

 - Please provide your new hire with the requisition number (Ex.
 20XX-XXXX) for the position they are being hired into

-- HR will ask the candidate/new hire for the job number, and will then provide the new employee with all forms and instructions for the DOJ LiveScan process
+- HR will ask the candidate/new hire for the job number, and will then provide the new employee with all forms and instructions for the background check process

-- If the position requires driving a University vehicle, UCIPD will also conduct a California DMV check.
+- If the position requires driving a University vehicle, UCI will also conduct a California DMV check.

 - Internal UCI candidates who are promoted or transferred into a position deemed "critical" are required to have a background check.
 See Critical Elements Definitions for more information.

-- You will be notified by HR upon completion of the background check.
+- The hiring manager will be notified by HR upon completion of the background check